Mathematics

 I talk and write a lot about the rule of law in the stories on this website.
 Freedom is lawful.
 Language is the most primal rule of law in human consciousness.
 There is natural law and the divine rule of law.
 Natural law is a subset of the divine rule of law.
 Mathematics is a very important dimension of the rule of law governing natural history.

-Learning math will help you understand the finances of your free enterprise.
+Mathematics will help you understand the finances of your free enterprise.
 It will help you understand the computer science.
-Math is the rule of law, underlying natural history.
+Math is feature of the rule of law underlying natural history.
 Understanding the principles of mathematics will help you understand the natural laws governing all natural history.
 I will work on making this section a selection of stories that make it as easy as possible to learn math.

 There is a lot of repetition in the section, which is a good thing.
-Just read through all the stories and let the result be what they are.
+Just read through all the stories and let the results be what they are.
 Pay attention to the patterns.
-There is a mathematical structure of natural history.
+There is a mathematical structure in natural history.

 Get familiar with that structure, to improve your understanding of the intellectual landscape we are all living and working in.
 Other than your faith, understanding mathematics is about as close to perceiving objective reality as you can get.
 2 + 2 = 4, no matter what your subjective perspective is.